MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Enable dead-lettering on the Pub/Sub topic to capture messages that aren't successfully acknowledged.
 If an error occurs after deployment, re-deliver any messages captured by the dead-letter queue.

 **Memorize:** `B) Create a Pub/Sub snapshot before deploying new subscriber code.
 Use a Seek operation to re-deliver messages that became available after the snapshot was created.`

-**Quick reason:** Create a Pub/Sub snapshot before deploying new subscriber code.
-Use a Seek operation to re-deliver messages that became available after the snapshot was created.

 <details>
 <summary>Full explanation</summary>